PriorWeaver: Prior Elicitation via Iterative Dataset Construction: Limitations and Future Work

-\paragraph*{Support a wider range of statistical models.} Here, we scoped the statistical models supported in \system{} to generalized linear models (without mixed effects) involving only continuous variables.
-Now that we have gathered evidence that viewing prior elicitation as an iterative dataset construction process is promising, we are excited to test the bounds of this approach.
-Future work should explore ways to support categorical variables and more complex statistical models.
-Categorical variables will require use of interactive visualizations, such as the Sankey diagram, to externalize frequency-based beliefs.
-Also, more complex statistical models raise new opportunities and challenges for eliciting and deriving more complex priors, such as joint prior distributions.
+In this work, we scoped the statistical models supported in \system{} to generalized linear models (without mixed effects) involving only continuous variables, and we only evaluated \system{} with Bayesian novices.
+Now that we have gathered evidence that viewing prior elicitation as an iterative dataset construction process is promising, future work should investigate how far this approach can generalize.

-Moreover, iteration on both the priors and statistical models are often necessary in Bayesian analysis~\cite{gelman2020workflow}.
-While \system{} supports refining priors through prior predictive checks, there is no support for iterating on the statistical models themselves.
-Future work should explore ways to support iterations on both.
+One direction is extending \system{} to support categorical variables.
+This will require new forms of interactive visualizations, such as Sankey diagrams, to help analysts externalize their beliefs.
+Another direction is supporting more complex models, such as non-linear and mixed-effects models.
+This would enable the elicitation of a broader range of priors, including joint priors that encode dependencies or correlations among parameters.

+Additionally, as the number of variables and model complexity increase, \system{}’s fixed layout and visualization choices (e.g., historgams, scatterplots) do not scale well and would quickly overwhelm analysts.
+Future versions could introduce flexible canvases, variable filtering, and on-demand visualization panels to better support high-dimensional data analyses.
+These extensions would also broaden the kinds of empirical studies \system{} can support, enabling researchers to examine prior elicitation practices with experienced Bayesian practitioners and in settings that more closely reflect real-world analysis workflows.